Ozzie Albies Preview, Player Props: Braves vs. Rockies

 Ozzie Albies At The Plate

-- Among the qualifying batters in MLB play, he ranks 60th in batting average, 94th in on-base percentage, and 16th in slugging.
+- Among the qualified hitters, he ranks 57th in batting average, while his on-base percentage ranks 87th and he is 18th in slugging.

-- In 22.0% of his games this season, he has hit a home run, and 5.4% of his trips to the plate.
+- In 21.8% of his games this season, he has gone deep, and 5.4% of his trips to the dish.

-- In 40.7% of his games this year, Albies has had at least one RBI.
-He's picked up more than one in 22.0% and driven in three or more of his team's runs in 11 contests.
+- Albies has an RBI in 48 of 119 games this season, with multiple RBI in 26 of them.
+He has also driven in three or more of his team's runs in 11 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.